yangzhongke/LessCode.EFCore.StronglyTypedId/README.md

 The default type for the identity is long, you can specify the identity type with the Type parameter of HasStronglyTypedId.
 For example, [HasStronglyTypedId(typeof(Guid))] can specifiy the data type of the identity is Guid.

-If the Nuget package 'Microsoft.EntityFrameworkCore' is added, a class named PersonIdValueConverter will be generated too.
+If the Nuget package 'Microsoft.EntityFrameworkCore' is added to the project where entity classes reside, a class named PersonIdValueConverter will be generated too.

 5. Add the Nuget pacakage "LessCode.EFCore" to the project where XXDbContext resides.